Deepthics037/movie-recommender/README.md

 ### 1️⃣ Content-Based Recommendation

-* Movie features are combined into a single text column (`comb`)
+* Important movie features are combined into a single text column (`comb`).
-* CountVectorizer converts text into numerical vectors
+* `CountVectorizer` converts text data into numerical vectors.
-* Cosine similarity computes similarity score
+* `Cosine Similarity` calculates similarity between movies.
-* Top 10 most similar movies are returned
+* Top 10 most similar movies are returned to the user.

 ### 2️⃣ Sentiment Analysis

-* IMDb reviews are scraped
+* IMDb reviews are scraped using BeautifulSoup.
-* Reviews are transformed using saved vectorizer
+* Reviews are transformed using a saved vectorizer.
-* Pre-trained ML model predicts sentiment
+* A trained ML model predicts sentiment.
-* Reviews are classified as **Good** or **Bad**
+* Reviews are classified as **Good** or **Bad**.

 ---

-## 🧠 Similarity Formula
+## 📊 Similarity Score

-Cosine Similarity measures the cosine of the angle between two vectors:
+The system uses **Cosine Similarity**, which measures the cosine of the angle between two vectors in multi-dimensional space.

-* Value ranges between 0 and 1
+* Score ranges from 0 to 1
-* Higher value → More similar movies
+* Closer to 1 → More similar
+* Smaller angle → Higher similarity

+This method ensures that similarity is based on content features rather than movie popularity.

 ---

+## 🔑 How to Get TMDB API Key

+1. Create an account on TMDB.
+2. Go to Account Settings → API.
+3. Apply for an API key.
+4. Copy your API key once approved.

+Replace `YOUR_API_KEY` inside `static/recommend.js` with your actual key.

+---

-## ▶️ How to Run Locally
+## ▶️ How to Run the Project Locally

 ### 1️⃣ Clone the Repository